-You can find her on Instagram (j_e_petersen and playtrains) and Twitter (@j_e_petersen), and she shares her thoughts on the writing craft and the writing life as a regular on the Your Writing Does Not Suck podcast.
+You can find me on Instagram (j_e_petersen for book and illustration stuff, playtrains for train fun) and Twitter (@j_e_petersen), and I share my thoughts on the writing craft and the writing life as a regular on the Your Writing Does Not Suck podcast.

 Two Debut Interview: Jessica Petersen (5/4/17)

 The inspiration behind the digital collage illustrations in Old Tracks, New Tricks, why I love writing dialogue, advice for writing your second book, what pen name I’d choose, the most fun job I’ve had (other than being an author/illustrator), and more fun facts.